straightVibing/Initial-Report/Initial Report.md

 ## Cathode oxidising agent

-- Usually oxygen
+- @Scott2016
-- Have a look at Logan
+- The oxidant is reduced by a catalyst
+- In MFCs this produces water
+- Since we're dealing with protons, oxygen is a natural choice of catalyst

 ## Flow rate